Make Your Ears Awesome: Chord Progressions

 I’ve written an in-depth, step-by-step guide on how to learn songs by ear.
 Check it out here!
 If you have any specific questions, leave a comment on that page or email me: just(at)stringkick.com.

-Feel free to email me at just(at)stringkick.com if you have any questions!
+Feel free to contact me here or email me at just(at)stringkick.com if you have any questions!